Community Meeting Space Policy

 - Social clubs whose intent is educational or cultural in nature

-- Academic classes or study groups of more than two people (when reserving the Meeting Room at the MVML)
+- Academic classes or study groups of a minimum of three people (when reserving the Meeting Room at the MVML)

 - Academic classes or study groups of one or more people (when reserving Office Space at the HC)

 - Organized school or academic groups which have a civic interest or goal

 All meetings held in the Local History Room at the MVML are open to the public.
 The Office Spaces @ Hancock Branch provide a more private meeting space for smaller groups and individuals with the option to leave the door open or close the door when the office space is in use.
 Library staff reserves the right to enter the meeting room or offices at any time.

 Who May Not Use the Library Meeting Room